Resonant modal approximation of time-domain elastic scattering from nano-bubbles in elastic materials: Time domain approximation of the scattered field

 {\rm(i)} One has that for $\tilde{\boldsymbol x}\in\mathbb{R}^3\backslash \overline{D},t\leq t^{-}_0$,

 {\rm(ii)} One has that for $\tilde{\boldsymbol x}\in\mathbb{R}^3\backslash \overline{D},t\geq t^{+}_0$,

 \end{theo} \begin{rema} As shown in formula \eqref{EE:scattered}, the $0$-th mode is only needed to reconstruct the information of the truncated scattered field of the bubble-elastic structure in the time domain.
 The proof of Theorem \ref{th:scattered} will be given in the sequel. \end{rema} \begin{rema} Theorem \ref{th:scattered} only presents an approximation for the low-frequency part of the scattered field in time domain.
 Nevertheless, as shown in the numerical section 6.4.5 introduced by \cite{Baldassari2021Modal}, the low-frequency part of the scattered field is actually a good approximation for the scattered field.
-Up to now, there is no mathematical justification for that. \end{rema} Furthermore, we have the following fact. \begin{lemm} One has
+Up to now, there is no mathematical justification for that. \end{rema}